dennyrf/Click-on-Ad-Prediction/README.md

 # Click-on-Ad-Prediction
-Predict whether visitors will click on advertisements or not.
+This program aims to predict whether visitors will click on advertisements or not using several features available in the dataset.
+The features used are time spent on site, area income, and daily internet usage, using the decision tree method.
+The results are then evaluated.